 Sinus headaches.
 Acute sinusitis causes pain over the forehead, around the nose and eyes, over the cheeks, or in the upper teeth.
 Stooping forward increases the pain.
 Thick nasal discharge, congestion, and fever pinpoint the problem to the sinuses.
 When the acute infection resolves, the pain disappears.
 Sinusitis is not a common cause of chronic or recurrent headaches.

-High blood pressure.
+Headache from high blood pressure.
 Except in cases of very high blood pressure, hypertension does not cause headaches.
 In fact, most people with high blood pressure don't have any symptoms at all, and a study of 51,234 people reported that hypertension was associated with a reduced incidence of headaches.
 But that's no reason to neglect your blood pressure.
 Hypertension leads to strokes, heart attacks, heart failure, and kidney disease, so all men should have their pressure checked, and then take steps to correct abnormalities.

 Modern medicine depends on tests to diagnose many problems.
 For most headaches, though, a good old-fashioned history and physical will do the job.
 In fact, CT scans, MRIs, and EEGs (brain wave tests) look normal in tension-type headaches, migraines, and cluster headaches.
 Still, these tests can be vital in patients with warning signs or other worrisome headaches.

-Living with headaches
+Living with constant headaches

 For most of us, an occasional headache is nothing more than a temporary speed bump in the course of a busy day.
 Even so, most men can ease the problem with simple lifestyle measures and nonprescription medications.
 Relaxation techniques, biofeedback, yoga, and acupuncture may also help.
 But for some of us, headaches are a big problem.
 Learn to recognize warning signs that call for prompt medical care.
 Work with your doctor to develop a program to prevent and treat migraines and other serious headaches.
 And don't fall into the trap of overusing medications; for some gents, rebound headaches are the biggest pain of all.